Forex Basics

 4.USDCHF - US Dollar versus Swiss franc

-Forex currency pairs are quoted in the format known as a currency quote.
-For example EURUSD currency quote will be quoted in a format that looks like 1.2500.
-This is the price at which one EURO will be exchange for how many US Dollars.
-The currency quote of 1.2500 means that 1 EURO will be exchanged for 1.2500 US Dollars.
+Forex currency pairs are shown using a format called a currency quote.
+For example, the EURUSD currency quote will be shown as something like 1.2500.
+This is the price for exchanging one EURO for a certain amount of US Dollars.
+The currency quote of 1.2500 means that you can exchange 1 EURO for 1.2500 US Dollars.

 Brokers

 Brokers connect retail traders and investors to the online trading market.
 Traders must trade the online currency exchange market through brokers.
-Brokers provide traders with accounts that traders can use to the trading market.
-Traders will just login to the trading software that they will download from their broker using their account and they can then place trades on the online trading from their account.
+Brokers provide traders with accounts that traders can use to the market.
+Traders will just login to the trading software that they will download from their broker using their account and they can then place trade positions on the online trading from their account.